 - When ready, click Save.
 As a result, the user will get an invitation by email.

 The following user roles are available:

 - Administrative Broker.
 Administrative Brokers have broad authority concerning your agency’s business.
 They may view and manage all of your agency’s prospects and clients, including those of other brokers.
 Administrative Brokers may manage carrier profiles and enrollment kits.
-They have access to your agency’s billing information and NextAgency invoices.
-If this user should not have these permissions, consider adding the user as a Writing Broker or Support Staff.
+They have access to your agency’s billing information including your agency's license fees.
+If new users should not have these permissions, consider adding them as Writing Brokers or Support Staff.

 - Writing Broker.
 Writing Brokers are permitted to view and make changes to their own prospects and clients and to appoint Support Staff to help them.
 They may manage carrier profiles and enrollment kits used by your agency.
 Only Administrative Brokers may appoint Writing Brokers.
 Administrative Brokers can customize the permissions for Writing Brokers within the same Add an Authorized User window.